A Brief History

 Another instance of European Christians blaming the Jews for the calamity of the Black Death occurred in Mainz, Germany, also in 1349, an event we also have previously discussed.
 On August 24, 1349, 6,000 Jews were massacred in Mainz, Germany by being burned alive.
 Blamed for so many ills, this time they were held responsible for spreading the Bubonic plague.

 The history of the Jewish people prior to the Black Death was also replete with incidents of massacres and oppressive actions against Jews, largely by Christians and Muslims.
 The Jews found themselves to be in the minority wherever they lived, making them the “outsiders” and “different,” practicing a “strange” religion and traditions, as well as babbling in a “strange” language, that is Hebrew and or Yiddish.
 Humans are notoriously leery of anyone that is “different,” and the Jews fit that description, at least in the minds of the Gentiles.
 A notable example of such discrimination and persecution at a high level of authority was the Inquisition conducted by the Catholic Church, which began in the 12th Century in France.
 While the “Holy Inquisition” investigated all sorts of alleged heresy and blasphemy, or other religious crimes, the crime of being a Jew was certainly on their agenda.
 Jews were singled out for persecution, and not rarely for extermination or expulsion, usually with their property and belongings seized by the Church or local Christian persecutors who stood to gain by the pogroms.
 Spreading through other European countries and lasting for centuries, the various Inquisitions offer proof of systemic and “legally” sanctioned anti-Semitic activity, giving us insight into the mind of European Christians.
 A quotation from an article on the subject of Europeans blaming Jews is most alarming, “Tens of millions of European Christians once believed — and tens of millions of Muslims believe today — that Jews kidnap and slaughter non-Jewish children before Passover to use their blood for baking matzo.”
+As a quick note, the blood libel dates back to the Hellenistic Period, predating Christianity by two centuries.
 Another incident of an anti-Jewish European event prior to the Black Death is the Church imposed order of the enslavement of all Jews at Toledo, Spain, in 694.
 The inexorable will of the Catholic Church of the Middle Ages to gain converts and establish control over all European populations made Jews a natural “enemy” to the Church.
 Religious intolerance, being a pervasive and almost universal human trait, makes the scapegoating of Jews for the Plague and other ills as inevitable as it is wrong.

 Jews have often been referred to as “moneylenders” by Christians, a pejorative term that highlights the difference between Jews, who are allowed by their religion to loan money and charge interest, and Christians that often were forbidden from engaging in the business of lending money for profit.
 Calling Jews “usurers” was also somewhat misleading, as the technical definition of usury means any profit derived from interest, while the commonly accepted connotation is one of excessive interest (today often called “loansharking”).
 Resentment against those to whom money is owed is another common human trait, regardless of who the person or persons are that are due the payments.
 By labeling an entire group of people with such a negatively charged accusation it became easier for European Christians to reinforce each others’ core biases.
 Other examples of possible violent action against someone to whom powerful people were in debt was the situation with the Knights Templar.
 Destroying that order and seizing their assets alleviated the enormous debts owed the order by rich and powerful Europeans, including royalty.
 Bizarrely, perhaps, there were indeed Christian moneylenders in Europe during the Middle Ages, and usually those Christians lending money charged a higher rate of interest than did Jews!
 The “differentness” of the Jews, with the aforementioned religion, customs and language, probably made it easier to focus bitterness at having to pay back loans against a readily identifiable group.
 The disparaging of Europe’s Jews as “moneylenders” was just plain wrong, but being wrong has never stopped people from maintaining strong opinions and prejudices!

 Jealousy, envy, resentment, all worked together to create an anti-Semitic atmosphere.
-The much studied and demonstrable fact that Jews generally have a higher regard for education may have also contributed to at least some Jews apparent wealth, another source of resentment from those less well off.
+The much studied and demonstrable fact that Jews generally have a higher regard for education may have also contributed to at least some Jews’ apparent wealth, another source of resentment from those less well off.
 Jews today reflect this bias toward education as evidenced by the statistic that shows Jews have an average of 13.4 years of education compared to the runner up group, Christians, at 9.3 years of education among religious groups.
 A cultural drive to steer children into occupations that are likely to result in better living conditions and remuneration results in envy, when it should result in emulation.
-As humans seldom willingly take the blame for their own relative failures, scapegoats are searched for and virtually always “found,” whether those to blamed are labeled “witches” or Jews.
+As humans seldom willingly take the blame for their own relative failures, scapegoats are searched for and virtually always “found,” whether those to blame are labeled “witches” or Jews.

 Another major historical series of events that offer the implication of the inevitability of the blaming of the Jews for the Black Death can be found in the persecution of Jews in Europe during the period of the Crusades.
 During the various Crusades, starting with the First Crusade, (1096-1099), the Crusaders took out their religious fervor on Jewish populations in cities the Crusading throngs passed through on their way to the Holy Land.
 Not only did the Holy Warriors of the First Crusade terrorize, murder and rob Jewish settlements along the route to the Middle East, notably along the Rhine and Danube Rivers, once in the Holy Land Jews were treated as enemies to be eradicated.
 Although any substantial Jewish state had been gone from the Holy Land for centuries by the time of the First Crusade, many Jewish settlements and cities remained in the area.
 The Crusaders promptly besieged and attacked any Jewish city they came upon, and when Jerusalem was finally taken by the Crusaders in 1099, the Jews that had defended the city alongside Muslim occupants were rounded up, herded into a synagogue, and burned alive!
 While the report of the burning of the Jews may or may not be accurate, at a minimum the Jews of Jerusalem were forced into involuntary labor, slavery, or beheaded.
 Some lucky Jews were ransomed for their freedom, while others were merely executed.
 Other Jews saved their own lives by agreeing to conversion to Christianity.
 No doubt the robbing and murder was “justified” in the minds of the Crusaders by ascribing all sorts of alleged wrongs committed by the Jews, from “killing” Jesus Christ to financial misdeeds such as usury, to merely being unwilling to convert to Christianity.
 Such rationalization has been used by people throughout history on both a personal and a group level to allow people to engage in otherwise proscribed behavior such as killing and looting.
 One particular account of the persecution of Jews during the First Crusade, specifically in Mainz (in modern Germany), is an anonymous retelling written in Hebrew called Mainz Anonymous.
 Both Jewish and Christian authors have written extensively on the subject of the persecution of Jews during the Crusades.
 Subsequent Crusades did not always even reach the Holy Land, but still resulted in the massacre and robbing of Jews by Crusaders in their march toward Jerusalem.
 Europe seemed to be ever on the brink of “open season” on their Jewry.